google/or-tools/ortools/sat/docs/integer_arithmetic.md

 ### Boolean variables

 To create a Boolean variable, use the `NewBoolVar` method.
-Please note that Boolean variables are typed differently than integer variables, and that this type is not uniform across languages.
+Note that Boolean variables are typed differently than integer variables, and that this type is not uniform across languages.

 -   **C++**: `BoolVar x = model.NewBoolVar().WithName("x");`
 -   **Python**: `x = model.NewBoolVar('x')`